 By Uriah Parker, project sales manager at Allegion

 Patients seeking help for mental health or behavioral issues are often vulnerable and in need of a safe place for treatment.
-It’s important that healthcare facilities are prepared to care for these patients’ unique needs.
+It’s important that health care facilities are prepared to care for behavioral health patients’ unique needs.
 Beyond medical attention, this includes treatment spaces that promote a healthy, restorative environment while limiting opportunities for strangulation and other forms of self-harm.

 Hospitals and behavioral health facilities are at high-risk for sentinel suicide events, even when regular monitoring checks are in place.
 The Joint Commission’s 2018 article “Incidence and Method of Suicide in Hospitals in the United States”, reports that around 75 percent of hospital inpatient suicides were among psychiatric inpatients.
 Statistics from 2010-2017 show that more than 70 percent of suicide attempts during hospital inpatient treatment utilized a ligature or strangulation point.
 Almost 54 percent of those used a door or door hardware, commonly in the patient’s bathroom, bedroom or closet.

 Given the threat, these types of facilities often have routine monitoring policies in place, especially for high-risk patients.
 That said, it only takes four to five minutes of adequate pressure on the carotid arteries in a person’s neck to cause death by oxygen deprivation to the brain.
-Therefore, facilities should mitigate risks through safer patient environments, like the use of ligature resistant hardware.
+Therefore, facilities should mitigate risks by creating safer patient environments, like eliminating ligature points.

 Facilities cannot provide constant supervision of every patient—nor would that be a healthy atmosphere for their recovery.
 The goal of many behavioral health units is to establish a more welcoming environment, avoiding an institutional ambiance.
 It’s preferred that facilities are designed to “appear comfortable, attractive, relaxing and as residential in character as possible,” per the Behavioral Health Design Guide by Behavioral Health Facility Consulting, LLC.
 Privacy is not a bad thing; it’s encouraged for healing.
 However, alone time needs to be considered when planning for patient spaces.